backstage/backstage/docs/auth/index.md

 ## Using an authentication provider for sign-in

-If you want to use an authentication provider for sign-in, as opposed to just accessing external resources, you'll need to configure that in the your app as well.
-This is done by provided a custom `SingInPage` component to the app, which will require the user to sign-in before they can access the app.
-Note that this is does not block access to the app, which you can read more about [here](./using-auth.md).
+If you want to use an authentication provider for sign-in, as opposed to just accessing external resources, you'll need to configure that in your app as well.
+This is done by providing a custom `SignInPage` component to the app, which will require the user to sign in before they can access the app.
+Note that this does not block access to the app, which you can read more about [here](./using-auth.md).

-If you want to use can use the `SignInPage` component that is provided by `@backstage/core-components`, which takes either a `provider` or `providers` (array) prop of `SignInProviderConfig` definitions.
+If you want to, you can use the `SignInPage` component that is provided by `@backstage/core-components`, which takes either a `provider` or `providers` (array) prop of `SignInProviderConfig` definitions.
 These reference the `ApiRef` exported for the provider.

 Again, the following example for GitHub shows the additions needed to `packages/app/src/App.tsx`, and can be adapted to any of the built-in providers: